OWASP/www-project-mobile-top-10/index1.md

 Let's get started!

+<b> The first draft for Mobile Top 10 2023 will be released soon for public review and comments </b>

+Join us on the slack channel for contributions!!

+More updates to follow soon...

 # About this list

 In 2015, we performed a survey and initiated a Call for Data submission Globally .
 This helped us to analyze and re-categorize the OWASP Mobile Top Ten for 2016.
 So the top ten categories are now more focused on Mobile application rather than Server.